digitaltob/personal-site/src/posts/faster-websites-using-webp-images.md

 <img src="/images/imagery/webp-logo.png" width="600" height="196" alt="WebP logo"/>

-Now is a good time to explain briefly <strong>lossy</strong> versus <strong>lossless compression</strong> as WebP can do both and knowing the difference between the two will help you choose the best compression for the image you have.
+WebP can handle different types of image usually best suited for either JPG or PNG under a single image format.
+We can briefly cover <strong>lossy</strong> versus <strong>lossless compression</strong> as WebP can do both and knowing the difference between the two will help you choose the best compression for the image you have.

 <h3>What is lossy compression?</h3>